 model pages for our workshop models.
 He also brings special props and

 helps us set up theme sets for special occasions.
-Bill is usually in
+Bill is at most of

 site - http://www.digitalwilly.com/workshops.html

 Tom is our official electrician and workshop helper.

 built the "world's largest ringlight" for us and would usually come in

 on workshop Sundays to our studio and help set up the lights and do

 he could to make the workshop run smoothly.
 Since we no longer have a

 studio his participation has been limited.